edamianreynoso/arc-assb-controller/paper/main_draft.md

 We do not re-implement every prior method; instead, we compare to internal baselines that isolate the contribution of each mechanism (Section 6.1).

 Unlike homeostatic RL approaches that embed drives/internal variables within the reward or learning objective (Keramati & Gutkin, 2014), ARC treats affect-like variables as an explicit internal dynamical system under closed-loop control, enabling stability/robustness analysis and systematic comparison across controller families.
-Complementing safe RL benchmarks that primarily evaluate external environment constraint compliance (Leike et al., 2017; Ray et al., 2019; Ji et al., 2023), ASSB targets safety-relevant internal dynamics—recovery time, rumination index, and control effort—under controlled perturbations.
+Complementing safe RL benchmarks that primarily evaluate external environment constraint compliance (Leike et al., 2017; Ray et al., 2019; Ji et al., 2023), ASSB targets safety-relevant internal dynamicsâ€”recovery time, rumination index, and control effortâ€”under controlled perturbations.
 We are not aware of a standardized benchmark dedicated specifically to internal affective stability metrics in this sense; ASSB is proposed to help fill that gap.
-[EDITADO] We also distinguish ARC from bio-inspired "emotional learning" controllers like BELBIC, which use emotion-inspired mechanisms to control physical plants, not to regulate an agent's internal states (Lucas et al., 2004).
+We also distinguish ARC from bio-inspired "emotional learning" controllers like BELBIC, which use emotion-inspired mechanisms to control physical plants, not to regulate an agent's internal states (Lucas et al., 2004).
 Finally, ARC here refers to Affective Regulation Core and should not be confused with other uses of the acronym in clinical contexts.

 ---